Lisa Anselmo: Creating Your Best Life in France &

 Craig was the last person you’d expect to open an American diner in Paris.
 He’s not a cook and has never owned a business.
 If that weren’t challenging enough, Craig chose to open his restaurant in a foreign country with a foreign language, which also happens to be the culinary capital of the world.
 Yet despite the odds, his restaurants succeeded.
 Craig wrote a New York Times bestselling book about the experience called Pancakes in Paris.
 Craig will share his adventures of being a small business owner in France, where its mind-numbing bureaucracy and complex labour laws nearly killed him.

-About Craig: With a background in journalism, Craig Carlson studied cinema at the University of Southern California where he was awarded the prestigious John Huston Directing Award.
+Craig Carlson, with a background in journalism, studied cinema at the University of Southern California where he was awarded the prestigious John Huston Directing Award.
 In 2003, he completely shifted gears and opened the first American diner in Paris.
 He’s been serving hearty breakfasts to hungry customers from all over the world ever since.